 As climate warming stokes longer fire seasons and more severe fires in the North American boreal forest, being able to calculate how much carbon each fire burns grows more urgent.
-New research led by Northern Arizona University and published this week in Nature Climate Change suggests that how much carbon burns depends… Read more
+New research led by Northern Arizona University and published this week in Nature Climate Change suggests that how much… Read more

 Two researchers at the Center for Ecosystem Science and Society have won separate awards totaling $1.3M from the National Science Foundation to better understand where carbon is being stored and released in the terrestrial biosphere.
 Using different approaches, the two projects aim to better predict carbon storage by plants and soils in critical regions of the globe, and how that storage is being altered by changing climate patterns.… Read more